JJ/R-dupNodes/README.md

 > Browse this [from the web](https://jj.github.io/R-dupNodes/) or check out the
 > [generated documentation](https://jj.github.io/R-dupNodes/docs/)

+If you have an undirected network with self loops, that is, nodes connected to themselves, the usual practice is to just drop them, eschewing thus the information they provide, whith is interesting for the evolution of the network as well as the relationship of centrality measures to status.
+What we propose in this package is a method that helps you take into account those edges when computing betweenness centrality.

 `dupNodes` is the companion package to paper ["Intra-family links in the analysis of marital networks"](https://doi.org/10.1007/s42001-023-00245-4), with [reference here](inst/REFERENCES.bib).